The First Two Years

 Oral exams are 1.5 hours.
 Faculty sitting in on the exam include the musicologists, and (depending on individual students’ fields), a faculty member from music theory, ethnomusicology, creative practice and critical inquiry, and/or an outside department.
 We make every attempt to let you know who will examine you, but it is not always possible to determine this well in advance.

 The oral exam begins with the opening segment of the class lecture based on your syllabus (10 minutes), and discussion follows (roughly 10 minutes).
 We then move to talking about the written essays in order, for an hour-plus.
-At the end, you are asked to step out of the room while faculty confer.
+At the end of the exam, you will be asked to step out of the room while faculty confer.
 Upon being invited back, you are congratulated for completing the exercise.
 What are the possible outcomes?
 “Passing” is most typical.
 Occasionally, we issue a provisional pass and ask students to rework one or more of their written essays.
 These reworked essays are submitted in October (or another designated deadline), at which point a final determination is made.
-In extremely rare cases, we adjudge at the conclusion of the orals that a Master’s degree will be granted in November.
+In extremely rare cases, the faculty will determine at the conclusion of the orals that the student will not be asked to continue in the PhD program, and a Master’s degree will be granted in November.
 In this case, both faculty and staff work with the student to moderate a transition out of the graduate program.

 Bring your bibliographies, repertory lists, and annotated copies of your written exams.
 The oral exam should be thought of as a conversation, and you are evaluated both on your knowledge and (more importantly) on your ability to think on your feet, improvise, and respond creatively to challenge.
 We have no interest in calling you out on trivial facts that can be discovered through a quick Google search.
 We will, however, often encourage you to talk about aspects of your fields that were not covered in the written essays and about the essay prompts you did not choose.
 Use the time between the written and oral exams to think about your essays and your fields: this is your chance for intervention and revision.